Connors traveller family 'servitude' trial: Men kept as 'serfs'

 "The hours were long and the work was hard.

-"Some were ordered to perform humiliating tasks, such as emptying the buckets used as toilets by their bosses."'Kept as servants'
+"Some were ordered to perform humiliating tasks, such as emptying the buckets used as toilets by their bosses."

 Mr Quinlan said the men were sometimes paid for their work but it was "derisory and sporadic - £5 here or £10 there".